Dook62/moleculer-agenda-mixin/README.md

 module.exports = {
   name: 'workers',
   version: 1,
-  // The first is the agenda parameter the second is the mixin parameter
+  // The first is the agenda options the second is the mixin options
   mixins: [AgendaMixin({ db: { address: process.env.AGENDA_MONGO_URI } }, options)],
   events: {
     'agenda.started': {